Best Place to Work Doesn’t Mean Best Place to Perk

 FOUR TRUTHS ABOUT WORKPLACE CULTURE

-I thought it was about ping-pong tables, free food and crazy parties.
+What makes a company a Best Place to Work?
+Here’s a hint.
+It’s not ping-pong tables, free food and crazy parties.
 These features are all objectively great and Assurance, for one, wouldn’t be the same without them.
 But these are not what make a company culture great.

 1. It’s Not About the Perks (even though they’re still pretty sweet)